hamdoudhakem/Privacies/Soldier Runner Privacy Policy.md

 Welcome To the Soldier Runner Game for Android!

-This is an open source Android app developed by Me. the app is also available on Google Play.
+This is an Android app developed by Me. the app is also available on Google Play.

 As an Android User myself I take pravicy matters very seriously.I know how irritating it is when an app is collecting your data behind your back.